 PRIME TIME, a unique six-week humanities-based program of reading, discussion and storytelling at public libraries and other venues, emphasizes the importance of families reading together to discuss significant cultural and ethical themes.

 Created in 1991 by the Louisiana Endowment for the Humanities, this statewide family literacy program with national affiliates creates a precondition for all future learning by empowering parents/guardians to help their children enjoy reading and improve their reading abilities.
-Since the early days of the PRIME TIME national expansion, Georgia has held 52 PRIME TIME programs in over two dozen communities across the state.
+Since the early days of the PRIME TIME national expansion, Georgia has held almost 200 PRIME TIME programs in dozens of communities across the state.

 PRIME TIME Georgia is supported in part by funds from the Institute of Museum and Library Services under the provision of the Library Services and Technology Act as administered by Georgia Public Library Service, a unit of the University System of Georgia, with additional support from The Sandra Dunagan Deal Center for Early Language and Literacy at Georgia College and Georgia Humanities.

 PLEASE READ CAREFULLY BEFORE COMPLETING FINAL REPORTS

-- The online reports can be accessed by clicking on the appropriate button below and accessing the online download page.
+- The online reports can be accessed by clicking on the appropriate link.

 - Final reports must be completed in a single sitting.
 You cannot start, save an incomplete report and return to the report at a later date.

-- We recommend using the provided Word documents (available below) as a guide in completing the final report while your program is ongoing.
-Copy and paste your final report responses from the Word file into the online final report when your program ends and submit for stipend issuance.
-Survey Monkey does not allow respondents to view or print copies of their responses.
-Please keep a record of your final report responses as a Word document.
+- We recommend using the provided PDF (attached below) as a guide in completing the final report while your program is ongoing.
+Please keep a record of your final report response.
 Click the “PDF” button to view a printed sample of the online form.